Winners and Losers: Collin Klein proves his recruiting mettle

 1. COLLIN KLEIN: I mean, is there a bigger winner than Collin Klein?
 He orchestrated the pursuit that landed the Wildcats Avery Johnson.

 2. BIG 12: No conference took as much of a step forward as the Big Ten when they landed USC and UCLA.
-But the Big 12 (knock on wood) seems to be the only league outside of the Big Ten and SEC that hasn't been rumored to losing teams in the latest stage of realignment.
+But the Big 12 (knock on wood) seems to be the only Power Five league, outside of the Big Ten and SEC, that hasn't been rumored to losing teams in the latest stage of realignment.

 3. CATS: Is anyone hotter than Kansas State on the recruiting trail?
 It wasn't just Johnson.
 The Wildcats also secured the services of running back Joe Jackson and offensive lineman Jackson Fullmer.

 4. MIAMI: K-State is hot on the recruiting trail, but Miami is hotter.
-And that is a problem for Florida and Florida State, who have some unsettled fans because of it.
+That is a problem for Florida and Florida State, who have some unsettled fans because of it.

 5. NOTRE DAME: They are the school that is the most in demand and they seemingly hold all of the cards in terms of what happens next across the college football landscape.
 In one way, shape or form, the Fighting Irish will hit the lottery, whether that comes from the Big Ten, ACC or NBC.